Sri Divya: Career

 Sri Divya started her career at the age of three.
+She played the lead in the children's film Bharati (2006).
 She has also acted in Telugu television serials.

 She made her debut as a heroine in the 2010 Telugu romance film Manasara, directed by Ravi Babu, but the film was a failure.
 Then she featured in the film Bus Stop (2012) directed by Maruthi, co-starring Prince, which was successful at the box office.
 It was followed by Mallela Theeram Lo Sirimalle Puvvu in which she played a lonely wife who falls in love with a writer.
 About her performance, The Hindu wrote, "she looks very charming; the cotton saris bring out the grace in her".
 Idlebrain.com wrote, "Sri Divya epitomizes the character of an idealistic and independent woman.
 She did well and deserves applause".